 Types of Therapy

 Welcome!
-I am a clinical psychologist who provides therapy to individuals, couples, and families.
-The following information is about the types of therapy I provide and my clinical approach.
+I am a clinical psychologist who provides treatment to individuals, couples, and families.
+The following information is about the different types of therapy I provide and my clinical approach.

 Overarching Treatment Philosophy

 In general, I like to stay future-oriented, positive, and goal-focused.
 We will dig into the past, but only if it might be helpful to see where certain prior events or periods are causing current challenges and barriers.
 In other words, at times, we might try to discover the complex roots of a problem, but only when it can be helpful to the here-and-now, and not when it runs the risk of leading to conjecture and uncertainty that gets in the way of feeling better now and reaching goals.
 Sometimes it is worth looking for deeper-seated, complicated reasons that block success and happiness.
-Still, if we find that those reasons are elusive or that knowing them does not help fix things, that is okay, and we can still pursue powerful and meaningful here-and-now solutions.
+Still, if we find that those reasons are elusive or that knowing them does not help fix things, that is okay, and we can still pursue powerful and meaningful here-and-now solutions through the different types of therapy for which I am trained.

 Positive Psychology

 Positive psychology describes an approach that reduces the focus on challenges and problems and increases the focus on possibilities and opportunities.
-This type of therapy is perfect for those who feel blocked, where despite knowing that they have the potential to be happy and reach goals, today, those feelings seem out of reach.
-The benefits of positive psychology are well known.
+This is one of the types of psychotherapy is perfect for those who feel blocked, where despite knowing that they have the potential to be happy and reach goals, today, those feelings seem out of reach.
+The benefits of positive psychology are well known, and this approach mixes well with others.

 Learn more about Positive Psychology